West Indian cricket team in India in 2014–15

 The West Indies cricket team toured India in October 2014.
 The tour was originally scheduled to consist of three Test matches, five One Day International matches and one Twenty20 International match.
 The ODI series was reduced from five matches to four, after the third match was cancelled due to Cyclone Hudhud.

-On the day of the commencement of the series, the West Indies players threatened not to come to the ground unless they were paid their due amount by the WICB.
+On the day the series was to commence, the West Indies players threatened not to come to the ground unless they were paid their due amount by the WICB.
 After BCCI intervention, the WICB promised to pay their players and the series started.
-On 17 October 2014, during the toss time, West Indies ODI captain Dwayne Bravo brought the entire team with him and announced that they are abandoning the rest of the tour because they didn't receive their promised payment from the WICB.
-Later the BCCI confirmed that the remaining fixtures of the tour after the 4th ODI game had been cancelled, due to an ongoing pay between the West Indies players, the West Indies Cricket Board and the players association.
+On 17 October 2014, at the time of the toss, West Indies ODI captain Dwayne Bravo brought the entire team with him and announced that they were abandoning the rest of the tour because they had not received their promised payment from the WICB.
+Later the BCCI confirmed that the remaining fixtures of the tour after the 4th ODI game had been cancelled, due to an ongoing pay dispute between the West Indies players, the West Indies Cricket Board and the players association.
 A senior BCCI official confirmed the development, saying the West Indies team management had informed the board of their decision earlier in the day.
 Sri Lanka have agreed in principle to play five ODIs in November in India following the West Indies abandoning the matches.
 Subsequently, the BCCI announced that it would suspend all further planned tours of the West Indies until further notice, and would undertake legal action against the WICB for the premature ending of the India tour.

 In June 2016, India confirmed they would honour their tour to the West Indies, scheduled to take place the following month.